cockroachdb/docs/v21.2/changefeed-sinks.md

 The webhook sink is currently in **beta**.
 For more information, read about its usage considerations, available [parameters](create-changefeed.html#parameters), and [options](create-changefeed.html#options) below.
 {{site.data.alerts.end}}

-<span class="version-tag">New in v21.2:</span> Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.
+{% include_cached new-in.html version=v21.2 %} Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.

 Example of a webhook sink URL: